Arrests That can Lead to an Alcohol and Drug Evaluation

 In conclusion,

-there are several types of arrests that can lead to an alcohol and drug evaluation.
+There are several types of arrests that can lead to an alcohol and drug evaluation Marietta.
 The most common are DUI/DWI, public intoxication, possession, distribution, and manufacturing of illegal substances, and search warrants.
 Depending on the jurisdiction and the circumstances of the arrest, an alcohol and drug evaluation may be required as part of a conviction or sentence.

 alcohol and drug evaluation is a comprehensive assessment